 The Student Spaceflight Experiments Program is also about fostering a community-wide celebration of the human capacity to explore, the nature of exploration, and the joys of learning.

 We have therefore created a suite of program elements and resources that immerse your entire community in the local spaceflight experiment design competition.
-This includes: a SSEP National Blog that provides ongoing coverage of the program, and serves as a showcase for community experiences; Student Voices of Mission Control via Twitter providing continuous coverage of the flight; a design competition to design a Mission Patch to fly along with the community’s experiment, and which is returned after the flight; and a National SSEP Conference likely held at the Smithsonian National Air and Space Museum, in Washington, DC, where your students formally present on their experimental designs and teams flying experiments report on their results, nationally recognized scientists and engineers are featured speakers, and attendees are treated to tours of the Museum.
+This includes: a SSEP National Blog that provides ongoing coverage of the program, and serves as a showcase for community experiences; an art and design competition for a Mission Patch to fly along with the community’s experiment, and which is returned after the flight with a certification that it was flown in space; Student Voices of Mission Control via Twitter providing continuous coverage of the flight; and a National SSEP Conference likely held at the Smithsonian National Air and Space Museum, in Washington, DC, where your students formally present on their experimental designs and teams flying experiments report on their results, nationally recognized scientists and engineers are featured speakers, and attendees are treated to tours of the Museum.

 SSEP also provides the ability for your community to host—for up to a week—a National Team of scientists and engineers from research organizations across the nation, through NCESSE’s Journey through the Universe program.
 Team members talk to potentially thousands of students–one classroom at a time–providing firsthand experiences about what it’s like to do research on the frontiers of exploration, and an understanding of the educational path they took to the frontier.
 The Team also conducts family and public presentations on compelling topics in the space sciences and spaceflight.
 These presentations also provide opportunities for the community as a whole to honor all the classes that proposed experiments, and to bestow awards for participation in the Student Spaceflight Experiments Program.
 Programming by the National Team can also include a 1-day workshop for teachers customized to local curricular need, and capable of addressing a variety of topics, including: use of inquiry-based learning in the classroom, science in microgravity, and experimental design.